Motion of no confidence: Italy

 The government can also make any vote a matter of confidence.
 In the entire history of the Republic of Italy, only two governments were forced to resign when a vote they had made a matter of confidence failed: the first Prodi cabinet in 1996, and the second Prodi cabinet in 2006.
 In both cases, the vote made a matter of confidence was a vote on a resolution approving the prime minister's address to one of the houses of Parliament.

 Japan

 Article 69 of the 1947 Constitution of Japan provides that "if the House of Representatives passes a non-confidence resolution, or rejects a confidence resolution, the Cabinet shall resign en masse, unless the House of Representatives is dissolved within ten (10) days."

+Since the Japanese political system has been dominated by the right-wing Liberal Democratic Party for all but 6 years since 1955, either in majority governments or coalitions with Komeito, non-confidence votes in the government have been rare.
+Yet, two governments, those of Prime Ministers Masayoshi Ōhira and Kiichi Miyazawa were brought down after significant portions of their own party turned against them.

 Malaysia

 In Malaysia's federal political system, votes of confidence in state legislative assemblies of Malaysia have removed its heads of state governments four times, the most recent being Faizal Azumu's Perak ministry in 2020.
 During the 2020–2022 Malaysian political crisis, opposition members of Parliament demanded a vote of confidence in Prime Minister Muhyiddin Yassin, but he resigned before this could take place.
 After the 2022 Malaysian general election, in order to quell the scepticism on Anwar Ibrahim's legitimacy as prime minister, Anwar's government tabled a motion of confidence in the Dewan Rakyat on 19 December 2022, which was passed by a voice vote on the same day, thereby solidifying his position as prime minister.